deckhouse/deckhouse/modules/040-node-manager/docs/FAQ.md

 ### Debian-based distros

-Create a `Node Group Configuration` resource by specifying the desired kernel version in the `desired_version` variable of the shell script (the resource's content parameter):
+Create a `Node Group Configuration` resource by specifying the desired kernel version in the `desired_version` variable of the shell script (the resource's spec.content parameter):

 ```yaml
 apiVersion: deckhouse.io/v1alpha1